CVE-2026-31244: n/a

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict network access to the vulnerable API endpoint and implement external access controls to prevent unauthenticated requests.
+Until an official fix is available, restrict access to the vulnerable API endpoint through network controls such as firewalls or API gateways to prevent unauthenticated access.
+Monitor for unusual deletion activity and consider implementing compensating controls like authentication proxies or rate limiting to reduce risk.

 CVE-2026-31244: n/a